dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-properties-overview.md

 ## Default values

 A property is considered to have a default value when it either applies the <xref:System.ComponentModel.DefaultValueAttribute> attribute, or the property's class contains property-specific `Reset` and `ShouldSerialize` methods.
+For more information about attributes, see [Attributes (C#)](/dotnet/csharp/programming-guide/concepts/attributes/index) or [Attributes overview (Visual Basic)](/dotnet/visual-basic/programming-guide/concepts/attributes/index).

 By setting a default value, you enable the following:

 - The property provides visual indication in the **Properties** window if it has been modified from its default value.
 - The user can right-click on the property and choose **Reset** to restore the property to its default value.